-Belfer IGA Student Fellows – Academic Year 2012-2013
+Belfer IGA Student Fellows – Academic Year 2013-2014

-The Belfer International and Global Affairs Student Fellowship Program prepares a community of high-achieving Harvard Kennedy School students to cultivate 21st century, global ideas.
-Belfer IGA creates an environment that fosters innovation in the modern international and affairs arena.
-The Belfer Center for Science and International Affairs provides BIGA Fellows with strong analytical leadership skills necessary to excel in the global arena.
+The Belfer IGA Student Fellowship Program prepares a community of high-achieving Kennedy School students to cultivate 21st century, global ideas.
+The program creates an environment that fosters innovation, stresses the importance of community, service, and leadership, and provides BIGA Student Fellows with the strong analytical leadership skills necessary to excel in the global arena.
 Learn more about Harvard Kennedy School’s International and Global Affairs (IGA) concentration.

-Mark Dlugash is a Master in Public Policy candidate at Harvard Kennedy School.
+Mark Dlugash is a Master in Public Policy at the Harvard Kennedy School.
 Previously, he studied Refugees and Forced Migration and Criminology and Criminal Justice at Oxford University as a Rhodes Scholar.
 He has worked at Human Rights Watch, Columbia University’s School of International and Public Affairs, the University of Pennsylvania’s Positive Psychology Center, the U.S. Public Service Academy, and the District Office of Congresswoman Nita Lowey.
 Before coming to the Kennedy School, he was the recipient of a Social Innovator Award from Americans for Informed Democracy for his work with internally displaced people in Uganda.
 He has written extensively on the dissemination of academic research, the global refugee regime, and prison reform vis-à-vis nudges in prison architecture.
 He graduated from Swarthmore College with highest honors.